 Museums and galleries

-We know library tourism is a big part of your itinerary and you are in luck in SA where you can tick off The State Library’s Mortlock Wing, and the Barr Smith Library’s Reading Room, which frequently feature on world’s most beautiful libraries lists.
+We know library tourism is a big part of your itinerary and you are in luck in Adelaide where you can tick off the State Library’s Mortlock Wing, and the Barr Smith Library’s Reading Room, which frequently feature on lists of the world’s most beautiful libraries.
 Our most contemporary libraries to check out in the CBD are the Adelaide City Library, and the Jeffrey Smart Building at UniSA City West.